Thekchen Choling

-Thekchen Choling is a registered Buddhist organisation in the Republic of Singapore.
+Thekchen Choling is a registered charity Buddhist organisation in the Republic of Singapore.
 The organisation was started in 2001 by Singha Thekchen Rinpoche and a group of his initial disciples.
 The organisation promotes non-sectarian Buddhism, emphasizing understanding of Theravada and Mahayana teachings.
 TCCL is committed to the Rime (non-sectarian) movement within Tibetan Buddhism though it is of the Gelug tradition.
 The primary practices and teachings of this temple are from Guru Rinpoche lineage and Lama Tsongkapa lineage.

 History

 The temple was started in accordance with the instructions of Geshe Lama Konchog of Kopan Monastery, with whom Singha Rinpoche studied in the late-1980s and early 1990s.
 Other teachers from this monastery include Lama Zopa and Lama Yeshe, who have written many books and founded many Buddhist centers.
 Singha Rinpoche's other root guru (primary teacher) was Khensur Rinpoche Lama Lhundrup Rigsel, known to his students as Khen Rinpoche.
 TCCL regularly hosts teachers from Kopan Monastery, Sera Jey Monastery, and several other Tibetan Buddhist teaching centers.

 Teachers

 Spiritual Director

 Singha Rinpoche (born Felix Lee), was initiated as a Yogi.
-Rinpoche was advised by his gurus not to take monastic vows, and remain a lay practitioner.
+Rinpoche was advised by his gurus not to take monastic vows, and remain as a lay practitioner.
 Trained as a chef and owner of a restaurant, Rinpoche was advised by his gurus in 1998 to give up the business and instead focus on spreading the Dharma.
 Geshe Lama Konchog also entrusted him with the task of setting up a Tibetan temple with the mission to change the existing mindset that one needs to be a monk or nun to practice Buddhism.
 Rinpoche closed his restaurant, and in 2001 formally registered the temple ‘Thekchen Choling (Singapore)", a name meaning "Mahayana Buddhist Temple," bestowed by Geshe Lama Konchog.

 As a lay lama, he offers practical advice to those who seek his counsel for problems they encounter in daily life.
 Singha Rinpoche is the author of the book Direct Expressions.

 The Thekchen Choling homepage describes Singha Rinpoche's initial meeting of his teachers in Nepal in this way:

 In 1989, at the age of fifteen, a Buddhist master appeared in Rinpoche's dreams and instructed him to fulfill the vows of his previous life which was to teach those who did not have teachers.
 Following the instructions in his dreams, he was brought to Nepal by Venerable Sangye Khandro.
 Upon his arrival, Singha Rinpoche first met Lumbum Rinpoche and made light offerings at a temple.
 At the time, Rinpoche told him, "We have been waiting for you".
 It was later revealed that the Buddhist master who had first appeared in Lama's dream was in fact the great Buddhist saint, Guru Rinpoche.